 After completing the sessions for what became Highway 61 Revisited, Dylan kept back from the album the two most radio-friendly tunes he had recorded, choosing instead to include the already-released "Like A Rolling Stone" as the album's opening track.
 The two songs in question were "Positively 4th Street" and "Can You Please Crawl Out Your Window?".
 Dylan picked the former for his next single, to be released in early September; but confusion (most likely arising from his penchant for obscure titles Note) resulted in the master tape for "Crawl Out" being pulled out for release instead, along with "From A Buick 6", which had been chosen as the B-side.
 Lacquers were cut and sent out to two of Columbia's three pressing plants.
 Promotional copies, at least, evidently reached radio stations during the week commencing 6 September, and given the success of Dylan's previous single they lost no time in playing it on air.
 By the following Monday Columbia had realised the wrong song had been released, and were trying to get the radio stations to stop playing it.
 But by now the single was in the shops, and selling fast thanks to the airplay it was getting.
 Columbia hurriedly re-pressed the record with the correct A-side and got copies out to the radio stations a couple of days later.

-According to Billboard, Note Columbia's West Coast factory in Santa Maria, California, pressed 17,000 copies with the wrong song; these include both white-label promotional copies and red-label commercial pressings.
-However, other copies of the mis-pressed single have been identified as originating from Columbia's midwestern pressing plant in Terre Haute, Indiana, so potentially over 30,000 of these singles were pressed and sent out to shops and radio stations.
+According to Billboard, Note Columbia's West Coast factory in Santa Maria, California, pressed 17,000 copies with the wrong song; many - perhaps all - of these went out to radio stations and stores in the western states.
 Note What we don't know is how many copies were snapped up by Dylan fans before Columbia recalled the single.
 Certainly the mis-pressed single is not as rare as has often been assumed.
-The mistakenly released mono mix of "Crawl Out" has never been issued on CD, but a 2015 stereo mix of this version (Take 17 from 30 July ) was included in both the Deluxe and Collector's Editions of The Bootleg Series Vol.12: The Cutting Edge 1965-1966.
+The mistakenly released mono mix of "Crawl Out" has never been issued on CD, but a 2015 stereo mix of this version (Take 17 from 30 July) was included in both the Deluxe and Collector's Editions of The Bootleg Series Vol.12: The Cutting Edge 1965-1966.